Pratiksha8799/video_transcripter/README.md

 ##  Conclusion 🚀

-YouTube Transcript Fetcher is a useful for automating the retrieval of video transcripts from YouTube.
+YouTube Transcript Fetcher automates the retrieval of video transcripts from YouTube in any language.
 While it has some limitations, such as dependency on Selenium and the availability of transcripts, it serves as a strong foundation for further development and customization to meet various user needs.
 ## Support

 For support, email pratikshagarkar871999@gmail.com